-This is the pickled okra recipe that I’m going to demo on Okra Day at our local farmers market.
+This is the pickled okra recipe that I taught on Okra Day at our local farmers market.
 I am so jazzed to share it with you!

 My super awesome friend Jenifer Carter does design work with the Freedom Farmers Market, a new farmers market that started this summer in my neighborhood.
 It’s a small market that’s dense with good vendors, and on August 23rd, they’re celebrating Okra Day!